WHAT MAKES THE DIFFERENCE

 saxophones and has selected Selmer Mark VI tenor from 1965 and Martin Handcraft Gold Plate Phase II tenor from 1926.

 measures taken shows that Martin in general has 0,9mm body

 material thickness while Selmer Mark VI has 0,7mm.

-the material plays also an important role of how the saxophones
+Thickness of the material plays also an important role of how the saxophones sound.

 THE MATERIAL FINISH

-a saxophone's body and parts from oxidation and tarnishing, a
+the a saxophone's body and parts from oxidation and

-a little of the very high harmonic content in the sound.
-This
+damp a little of the very high harmonic content in the

 where cost cutting and saving time in production have more and more focus.